Astecom/claude-pxplus-template/.pxplus-claude/instructions-and-rules.md

 8. EXTRACT locks records - always have a plan to unlock
 9. Object variables need explicit deletion with DELETE OBJECT
 10. System variables (%) are global - be careful with naming

-- In PxPlus, READ or FIND statements require a complete key to locate a record.
-If the key is only partially filled (e.g. just the prefix of the key), READ and FIND will not work as intended.
+11. In PxPlus, READ or FIND statements require a complete key to locate a record
-- Therefore, when working with a partial key, you need to use a SELECT ...
-NEXT RECORD loop instead.
+12. When working with a partial key, use SELECT ...
+NEXT RECORD loop instead
+13. FOR-NEXT loops ALWAYS execute at least once - guard with IF when needed
+14. NO RETURN statements allowed inside FOR loops - use flag and BREAK instead
+15. Object references: Always create new objects, don't reuse references that will be deleted
+16. Comments: Use `!` not `rem`
+17. GOSUB: Separate variable assignment: `var$ = "value"; gosub LABEL`
+18. Print positioning: Use `'TEXT'(@x(x),@y(y),"text")` not `@(x,y),"text"`

 ## PxPlus Documentation Lookup